ZHANGJialiHappy/select/README.md

 ### `npm run deploy`

-    > That will cause the `predeploy` and `deploy` scripts defined in `package.json` to run.
+That will cause the `predeploy` and `deploy` scripts defined in `package.json` to run.\
-    >
-    > Under the hood, the `predeploy` script will build a distributable version of the React app and store it in a folder named `build`.
+Under the hood, the `predeploy` script will build a distributable version of the Vite/React app and store it in a folder named `build`.
 Then, the `deploy` script will push the contents of that folder to a new commit on the `gh-pages` branch of the GitHub repository, creating that branch if it doesn't already exist.

 ## Learn More